Potla1995/Chuuko-demo-Koi-ga-Shitai/3/src/chapter1.md

 What the hell was this heroine, she was almost like Live2D.
 When I had looked up Live2D, it was written that making it took a huge amount of time and effort.

-"Actually, I really hated studying until eigth grade...
+"Actually, I really hated studying until eight grade...
 I was at the level where I didn't know the multiplication table, or even write my own name.
 The letters for 'ryou' and 'ma' were also hard for me."